-- Section 1 The following officers shall be elected every two years by the union membership:
+- Section 1 The following officers shall be elected by the union membership:

 - A. President

 - B. First Vice President

 - C. Second Vice President

 - D. Secretary

 - Section 2 Membership in good standing for at least one (1) year is required to hold office.

-- Section 3 Officers shall be elected by secret referendum ballot preceding the regular May membership meeting.
-A plurality of all votes cast shall be required for election. - Section 4 Officers shall be installed in June either at the regular membership meeting or at a Special meeting held for this purpose. - Section 5 Vacancies in any office shall be filled by the EC until a special election can be held within the next sixty days except when the balance of the term is one year or less in which case the replacement shall serve the balance of the term. - Section 6 Any officer who fails to perform the duties of the office or follow the Constitution can be removed from office by 2/3 recommendation of the EC and a 2/3 referendum vote of the membership.
+- Section 3 Commencing in 2019, Officers will be elected for two year terms by secret ballot conducted in odd numbered years at the same time that CFT elections occur.
+A plurality of all votes cast for a particular office shall be required for election.
+(The officers holding CFOP office at the time this Constitutional amendment is adopted shall continue in office until the officers elected in 2019 are installed.) - Section 4 Officers shall be installed at the next regular membership meeting following the election of officers, or at a special meeting held for this purpose. - Section 5 If the office of the President becomes vacant, then the First Vice President shall become President and serve until completion of the term.
+The President shall make a nomination to fill any other officer vacancy, which nomination must be confirmed by a vote of the CFOP EC. - Section 6 Any officer who fails to perform the duties of the office or follow the Constitution can be removed from office by 2/3 recommendation of the EC and a 2/3 referendum vote of the membership.